Using Dataproc (Spark) and Hail on Verily Workbench

 Changing the configuration of an existing Dataproc cluster

 You can change some aspects of a cluster’s configuration after it has been created.
-Specifically, you can edit the cluster’s environment name (distinct from the cluster’s name in the Cloud Console), change the number of primary and spot worker nodes, select a different autoscaling policy, and update the scheduled deletion value.
+Specifically, you can edit the cluster’s environment name (distinct from the cluster’s name in the Cloud console), change the number of primary and secondary (spot) worker nodes, select a different autoscaling policy, and update the scheduled deletion value.
 Note that machine type and disk size cannot be modified after creation.

 Edit a cluster to change some aspects of its configuration.

-The figure below shows editing the number of spot workers:
+The figure below shows how to edit the number of spot workers:

 Changing the number of a cluster's spot workers.